-- Identify changes in risk level - Compare security check findings - Monitor whether security checks have been enabled or disabled - Monitor whether SQL Server instances have been added or removed - Review security status for all instances audited by each assessment
+- Identify changes in risk level - Compare security check findings - Monitor whether security checks are enabled or disabled - Monitor whether SQL Server instances are added or removed - · Review security status for all instances audited by each assessment

 For a detailed comparison of each security check, see the Compare Security Checks tab.
 For more information, see Compare Assessments.